dimadvk/pinger/README.md

 # pinger

-It made for linux, so i'm not sure if it works on other OS.

 There are:
 - script pinger.py that fetches ip address list from database, makes ping for each ip and save results to database.
 - web application app.py for managing monitoring list and viewing monitoring results